 What Makes Air Compressors Unique?

 The use of electric-powered tools is discouraged in some places due to the risk of electrocution or electrically triggered fires.
-Air compressors are generally safer because they don't use any power unless they're on and running which means little can go wrong electrically.
-If your work environment is such that it has combustible gases, the compressor will help keep working conditions ideal!
+Air compressors are generally safer because they don’t use any power unless they’re on and running, which means little can go wrong electrically.
+If your work environment is such that it has combustible gases, the compressor will help keep working conditions ideal.

 Another unique benefit of air compressors is that they are more affordable than hydraulic or electric tools.
 Furthermore, air systems are cost-effective to install, and they have lesser maintenance requirements.

-What Should You Look Out For When Buying Air Compressors?
+What Should You Look Out for When Buying Air Compressors?

 Before you go out hunting for an ideal air compressor, there are a few things you should be on top of.
-With a plethora of options out there in the market, choosing the right one requires being armed with the right level of information!
+With a plethora of options out there in the market, choosing the right one requires being armed with the right level of information.

-Portability vs. Tank Size
+Portability vs. tank size

 If you get a bigger tank size, you will be able to operate different air tools simultaneously for an extended period before the pressure falls to refill more air.
 But with more giant tanks, the compressors are bulkier and heavier, making it quite complicated to maneuver.
 Using a smaller tank will limit your ability to operate for long because it stores less air.
 However, smaller tanks offer more portability or movability because you can attach rubber wheels, making them easier to convey around.
-The point is, weigh your requirements well so you can pin on the right air compressor accordingly!
+The point is: weigh your requirements well so you can pin on the right air compressor accordingly.

-Petrol vs. Electric Compressors
+Petrol vs. electric compressors

-Ideally, it would help if you used a petrol compressor outdoors or move the compressor from one worksite to the other where there is a shortage of electricity.
+Ideally, it would help if you used a petrol compressor outdoors or moved the compressor from one worksite to the other where there is a shortage of electricity.
 But note that it is not entirely safe to use a petrol compressor in an enclosed area for the sake of safety.

 The electric motor compressor is usually the top pick for most industries because it costs less to buy and maintain.
-The electric option comes in triple or single phase, so you be sure of the power source you are using.
+The electric option comes in triple or single phases, so you be sure of the power source you are using.